hernantz/blog/content/functions-all-the-way-down.md

 let container = (fst) => (snd) => (n) => { /* do something */ }
 ```

-But we would need to create multiple functions, so there is a better abstraction we can get inspired by: a linked list.
+But we would need to create multiple functions for each size of containers we have to work with.
+It would be great to have just one function that represented all data containers, no matter their size.

+That abstraction we are looking for is the linked list.

 A linked list is basically a tuple of a value an a pointer to another tuple.
 So we need a function that accepts only two arguments.